oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 Abstract:

 This document defines a standard format for the output of static analysis tools.
-The format is referred to as the “Static Analysis Results Interchange Format” and is abbreviated as SARIF.
+The format is referred to as the "Static Analysis Results Interchange Format" and is abbreviated as SARIF.

 Status: